surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 2.11.2 - November 22nd, 2023 =
+* Fix: Instant checkout errors for new checkouts due to duplicate line item fix.

 = 2.11.1 - November 22nd, 2023 =
 * Improvement: Show product and price name on customer dashboard subscription switch page.